Best practices to boost same-day chart closure rates

 1. Monitor chart completion times regularly.
 The Clinical Efficiency Dashboard built into athenaOne can help identify outliers and areas for improvement.

 2. Encourage clinicians to use documentation accelerators.
-In athenaOne, clinicians use macros, templates, AI-powered tools, and automation to document more efficiently and improve their same day resolution rates.
+In athenaOne, clinicians use macros, templates, native AI in the EHR, and additional generative AI tools to document more efficiently and improve their same day resolution rates.

 3. Train clinicians on best practices for encounter efficiency.